-The first concerns pastoral adynata and impossibilia – thos “miraculous dislocations of natural law” that have been hallmarks of pastoral rhetoric since Theocritus (Rosenmeyer, 216).
+The first feature concerns pastoral adynata and impossibilia—those “miraculous dislocations of natural law” that have been hallmarks of pastoral rhetoric since Theocritus (Rosenmeyer 216).
 While these are typically read as tropes for impossibility itself, or signs of divine intervention, they also effect, as I have suggested, a provocative decoupling of the concept of nature from those of necessity and determination.
 In such figures, nature ceases to play the role of indifferent background to human suffering and triumph, of the repetitive cycle from which the arrow of human history breaks, of the ironclad physical determination from which we wrest our uniquely human moral freedom.
 Instead, other natures freely take part in the action in a manner that cannot quite be explained away as anthropomorphism.
-And in so far as Golden Age pastoralists depict impossibilia as effects of political regime change, they both call into question the tenacious metaphor of nature as law (jus naturae) and the presumption that the power to suspend it is exclusively sovereign or divine.
+And in so far as Golden Age pastoralists depict impossibilia as effects of political regime change, they also call into question the tenacious metaphor of nature as law (jus naturae) and the presumption that the power to suspend it is exclusively sovereign or divine.
 Now that “Anthropocene” weather relentlessly historicizes the lawlike regularities of the Holocene environments we once knew, I would argue that it is worth learning to view the behavior of terrestrial natures under the sign of their potential freedom and actual coercion, rather than their supposed necessity.

 Secondly, the eco-utopian pastoral imaginary that I have traced through Darwin to Virgil and Ovid’s Golden Ages manifests an unfamiliar, indeed anti-Promethean, form of technophilia.
 Though present in Ovid’s self-cultivating grains, and, especially, in Virgil’s “technicolor sheep,” images of the spontaneous technicity of other natures may reach their literary climax in Darwin’s The Loves of the Plants.
-There, Flax is cast as the “Inventress” of weaving, ably fashioning her own fibrous body into a textile; the Carline Thistle plays the “fair Mechanic” whose far-floating seeds precede the Montgolfier brothers in their recent “invention” of the hot air balloon, and Papyra [papyrus] is credited with introducing semiotic systems into human cultures (2: 66-84, 7-66, 105-118).
+There, Flax is cast as the “Inventress” of weaving, ably fashioning her own fibrous body into a textile; the Carline Thistle plays the “fair Mechanic” whose far-floating seeds precede the Montgolfier brothers in their recent “invention” of the hot air balloon, and Papyra [papyrus] is credited with introducing semiotic systems into human cultures (2:66–84, 7–66, 105–18).
 Darwin’s suspicious parodist reads such images of vegetable ingenuity as covert allegories for the experimentalists’ own plans to manipulate plant biology.
 But taken straight, Darwin’s notion of vegetable ingenuity emerges from a thoroughgoing naturalist perspective that has ceased to respect the anthropo- and androcentric distinction between the fruits of biological generation and the works of technical genius.
-Situating “invention” and “representation” within the realm of generative reproduction and deviation, Darwinian techno-pastoral foregrounds the precedence and participation of other natures as co-authors in the history of art, technology, and mediation.
-Yet such technophilic naturalism, and this is the third point, would remain indistinguishable from familiar technologies of domination, were it not for the co-presence of the pastoral insistence on leisure.
-Only the pause that the pastoral mode places on the workaday world and the working day ensures that the visionary technics in evidence arise not from increased human manipulation, but, on the contrary, from giving space or leaving room for other beings to take up, differently, the activity of transformation to which some of us have relentlessly subjected the other constituents of the earth.
+Situating “invention” and “representation” within the realm of generative reproduction and deviation, Darwinian techno-pastoral foregrounds the precedence and participation of other natures as coauthors in the history of art, technology, and mediation.
+Yet such technophilic naturalism, and this is the third point, would remain indistinguishable from familiar technologies of domination, were it not for the copresence of the pastoral insistence on leisure.
+Only the pause that the pastoral mode places on the workaday world and the working day ensures that the visionary technics in evidence arise not from increased human manipulation but, on the contrary, from giving space or leaving room for other beings to take up, differently, the activity of transformation to which some of us have relentlessly subjected the other constituents of the earth.